zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Sequence Analysis

-TSSs tend to occur in certain sequence contexts, and this context can vary between species.
-Knowing this bias can give mechanistic and biologically relevant information on promoter structure.
+TSSs tend to occur within certain sequence contexts, and this context can vary between species.
+Knowing this TSS sequence bias can give mechanistic and biologically relevant information on promoter structure.

 ### TSS Sequence Logo

 Generating sequence logos around TSSs is a good preliminary step to better understand the sequence context of TSSs.
-For example, in *S. cerevisiae* it has been previously published that there is a pyrimidine-purine bias in the -1 and +1 positions respectively.
-Furthermore, stronger TSSs tend to have a well position adenine in the -8 position, the loss of which diminishes promoter strength.
+For example, in *S. cerevisiae* it has been reported that there is a pyrimidine-purine bias in the -1 and +1 positions, respectively.
+Furthermore, stronger TSSs tend to have an adenine at the -8 position, the loss of which diminishes promoter strength.

-First, the sequences centered around TSSs will be retrieved using a 'FASTA' genome assembly or'BSgenome' object.
-This example uses he Ensembl R64-1-1 Release 99 assembly FASTA.
+To generate analyze TSS sequence context, TSRexploreR retrieves  sequences centered on TSSs from a 'FASTA' genome assembly or 'BSgenome' object.
+This example uses the Ensembl R64-1-1 Release 99 FASTA.

 ```
 assembly <- system.file("extdata", "S288C_Assembly.fasta", package = "tsrexplorer")